2013 | running time 96 min | Colour

 She soon seeks passion in a lover, then turns her attention to the allure of money and consumerism, spending lavish amounts on extravagant products.
 It is a habit that will ultimately lead to her destruction as ruinous debt means all her possessions are auctioned off.
 The lover she is seeing at this moment of crisis will not help her.
 When Emma’s attempts to recoup money or secure loans from businessmen, former friends and lovers run cold, her needs turn to desperation and she takes her own life.

 Adapted from the legendary, prophetic novel from 1856, Madame Bovary by Gustave Flaubert, updated into an ambitious feature film about our own time, Madame B explores the way dominant ideologies from the late nineteenth century – specifically, within the framework of patriarchy, capitalism and its investments in emotions, while love is for sale - are still rampant; today more than ever, perhaps.
 Capitalism and gender ideology, both luring people with that carrot of the contradictory expectation of permanent excitement, conspire to make individual lives hard, disappointing, and sometimes ruinous.
 By drawing on classic literature in order to provide an allegory for contemporary mores, the work will offer a radically new interpretation of the text, replete with powerful symbolism that evokes this reimagining.
-In this way, Madame B questions visually the role of women in a society driven by masculine impulses.
+In this way, Madame B questions visually the role of women in a society driven by masculine and capitalist impulses.
 At the same time, the film explores ways in which cinematic writing can be turned into visual story-telling.

 Starring as Emma is Marja Skaffari (Finland).
 The three men in Emma’s life are played by a single actor, the French Thomas Germaine.
 This conflation of the three men in one actor expresses the idea that Emma is in love with love, not with anyone in particular.
 The fact that Emma and her men don’t speak the same language embodies the idea that at any rate, they don’t understand each other.
 The pharmacist Homais, in our version more criminally nasty than stupid, and obsessively paranoid, is played by French actor Mathieu Montanier.
 We feel lucky to work again with these three super-gifted actors, who also acted in A Long History of Madness